 Hampton is a somewhat small city located in the state of Georgia.
 With a population of 8,073 people and three constituent neighborhoods, Hampton is the 109th largest community in Georgia.
 There's nothing like the smell of a brand new house, and in Hampton, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Hampton, and putting down their money on brand new construction.
 Hampton’s real estate is, on average, some of the newest in the nation.
 Hampton does seem to be experiencing an influx of affluent people, because the median household income is $63,726.00.

 Hampton real estate is some of the most expensive in Georgia, although Hampton house values don't compare to the most expensive real estate in the U.S.

-The per capita income in Hampton in 2010 was $15,825, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $63,300 for a family of four.
+The per capita income in Hampton in 2018 was $21,976, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $87,904 for a family of four.
 However, Hampton contains both very wealthy and poor people as well.
-Hampton also has one of the higher rates of people living in poverty in the nation, with 32.43% of its population below the federal poverty line.

 Hampton is an extremely ethnically-diverse city.
 The people who call Hampton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hampton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hampton include Irish, English, German, and Scots-Irish.
+The greatest number of Hampton residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Hampton include Haitian, German, Irish, Liberian, and English.

 The most common language spoken in Hampton is English.
-Other important languages spoken here include French Creole and Spanish.
+Other important languages spoken here include Spanish and French Creole.